Caller ID Spoofing: What You Need to Know to Protect Yourself

 - The technology behind spoofing makes the calls or texts nearly untraceable.
 Not only can you not access the real phone number behind the call, but trying to call the phone number of which spammed you will either show as inactive or direct you to the person of which phone number was stolen to place the call.
 This makes reporting the spam call almost entirely a waste of time because in this circumstance you are never providing an accurate report of the phone number that illegally spammed you.

 - Many of these callers originate from international locations (especially third world countries), where they have even less to lose than scammers in the United States.
-They have no regard for our communication laws, our Do Not Call List and the lowest regard for our personal wellbeing.
-What they can get in return from posing as Microsoft Tech Support or the IRS is much more than they could ever make in a day working elsewhere in their country.
+These callers have no regard for our communication laws and our Do Not Call Lists.
+They have the lowest regard for our personal wellbeing.
+What they get in return for posing as Microsoft Tech Support or the IRS is much more than they could ever make in a day working elsewhere in their country.

 Spoofed Spam Calls: What is the Risk?

 The consequences engaging with neighbor spoofed spam calls can be devastating for its victims.
 Though it is reported that roughly $450 million USD is lost to phone scams each year, our research suggests that this figure is hardly a representation of the true impact.